Battle of Iwo Jima: Pre-landing bombardment

 Major General Harry Schmidt, commander of the Marine landing force, requested a 10-day heavy bombardment of the island immediately preceding his planned amphibious assault.
 However, Rear Admiral William H. P. Blandy, commander of the Amphibious Support Force (Task Force 52), believed that such a bombardment would not allow him time to replenish his ships' ammunition before the landings; he thus refused Schmidt's request.
 Schmidt then asked for nine days of shelling; Blandy again refused and insisted upon a three-day bombardment.
 This decision was resented among the Marines in the landing force.
-After the war, Lieutenant General Holland M. "Howlin' Mad" Smith, commander Expeditionary Troops (Task Force 56, which consisted of Schmidt's Fifth Amphibious Corps), bitterly complained that a frequent lack of supporting naval gunfire had cost Marine lives throughout the Allied island-hopping campaign.
+After the war, Lieutenant General Holland M. "Howlin' Mad" Smith, commander of the Expeditionary Troops (Task Force 56, which consisted of Schmidt's Fifth Amphibious Corps), bitterly complained that a frequent lack of supporting naval gunfire had cost Marine lives throughout the Allied island-hopping campaign.

 Each heavy warship was assigned an area on Iwo Jima to saturate with shells, ultimately covering the entire island.
 Each warship fired for approximately six hours before stopping for a certain amount of time.
 Poor weather on D-3 (three days before the landings) led to uncertain results for that day's bombardment.
 On D-2, the time and care that the Japanese had taken in preparing their artillery positions became clear.
 When heavy cruiser got within range of Japanese shore batteries, the ship was quickly hit six times and suffered 17 dead.
 Later, 12 small craft attempting to land a UDT were all struck by Japanese fire and quickly retired.
 While aiding these vessels, the destroyer was also hit and suffered 7 dead.
 On D-1, Blandy's gunners were once again hampered by rain and clouds.
 Schmidt summed up his feelings by stating, "We only got about 13 hours worth of fire support during the 34 hours of available daylight."

 The limited bombardment had a questionable impact on the enemy since the Japanese were heavily dug-in and well fortified.
 The craters left behind by the barrage also provided additional cover for the defenders, while hampering the attackers' advance.
 Despite this, many bunkers and caves were destroyed during the bombardment.
 The Japanese had been preparing for this battle since March 1944, which gave them a significant advantage.
 By the time of the landing, about 450 American ships were located off Iwo Jima, and the battle ultimately involved about 60,000 U.S. Marines and several thousand U.S. Navy Seabees.